tlopo/influxdb-udf-proxy/README.md

 # influxdb-udf-proxy

-##A user defined proxy for influxdb
+##A user defined functions proxy for influxdb

 As of this writing, as far as I know inflxudb does not yet support stored procedure like functions, and Grafana does not support functions instead of raw queries, that's the motiviation for influxdb-udf-proxy.